jantari/LSUClient/README.md

 ---

-For further documentation please see 🔗 https://jantari.github.io/LSUClient-docs/ and run `Get-Help -Detailed` on the functions in this module.
+For further documentation please see [the documentation site](https://jantari.github.io/LSUClient-docs/) and run `Get-Help -Detailed` on the functions in this module.

 ## Misc